Sonia Shankman Orthogenic School: Student life

-History during Bettelheim's tenure 1944-1973
+Bettelheim's tenure (1944–1973)

 Theory

 The well-known and controversial psychoanalytic theorist Bruno Bettelheim served as director of the Orthogenic School during the mid-20th century (1944 to 1973).
 During the time he spent there the school became relatively well known for treating children with autism, a field in which Bettelheim studied.

 Bettelheim's method of treating students was unusual for its time.
 Unlike most hospitals and asylums that functioned much like a medical facility, Bettelheim believed that treatment for mental illnesses should be fundamentally different from treating physical ailments.
 Doors at the Orthogenic School were always unlocked, and students could theoretically leave whenever they wanted to.
 Safety screens on windows were placed on the outside of the window rather than the inside, a bold move for a treatment center at the time.
 Before arriving at the school a student would have several visits to decide if they wanted to stay.
 Bettelheim wanted to ensure that a student wanted to attend the school, and would not take children who didn't want to go.

 Counselors also resided with the students in bedrooms adjacent to their respective dormitories to give round-the-clock support.
 The counselors, like the students, also attended regular individual and group therapy sessions to allow them to analyze their own methods and thought to improve.
 This is a practice which continues to this day.

 Bettelheim also believed that the Orthogenic School should feel like a home to the students.
 Furniture in the dormitories was usually antique and very expensive.
 Students in the dining rooms dined on imported china with metal silverware and glass cups, which was unusual for a treatment center.
 During the three renovations to the building which Bettelheim supervised, a number of art pieces were commissioned for the school by Bettelheim, including a mural by Jordi Bonet.